 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under Revenue Regulations No. 15-2010 in Note 26 and the Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 in Note 32 to the financial statements are presented for purposes of filing with the Bureau of Internal Revenue and complying with the BSP, respectively, and is not a required part of the basic financial statements.
+The supplementary information required under Revenue Regulations Nos.
+19-2011 and 15-2010 in Note 27 and the Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 in Notes 29, 32, 33, 39, and 40 to the financial statements is presented for purposes of filing with the Bureau of Internal Revenue and complying with the BSP, respectively, and is not a required part of the basic financial statements.
 Such supplementary information is the responsibility of management of the Parent Bank and has been subjected to the auditing procedures applied in our audits of the basic financial statements.
 In our opinion, the supplementary information is fairly stated in all material respects, in relation to the basic financial statements taken as a whole.